Pregnancy Spa Treatments

-Body treatments designed to soothe and moisturize the skin are an excellent way to relax.
+Body treatments designed to soothe and moisturize the skin are an excellent relaxing way.
 They may help reduce the dreaded stretch marks.

 Caution: Products should be organic and free of essential oils as specified in the Aromatherapy essential oils chart.
 The temperature should not be too warm.

-Pregnancy hormones can wreak havoc on your skin, and deep-cleansing or moisturizing facials designed to address common issues like acne, dehydration and even hyperpigmentation, otherwise known as the pregnancy mask, will be beneficial.
+Pregnancy hormones can wreak havoc on your skin, and deep-cleansing or moisturizing facials are designed to address common issues like acne, dehydration, and even hyperpigmentation, otherwise known as the pregnancy mask will be beneficial.

-Caution: It’s wise to pass on harsh chemical peels that use strong glycolic, or products with retinoic acid, which has been associated with birth defects, during pregnancy.
+Caution: During pregnancy, it’s wise to pass on harsh chemical peels that use strong glycolic or products with retinoic acid, which has been associated with birth defects.
 These include Accutane and retinol.
 Even essential oils can be a problem for hypersensitive pregnant skin and noses.
 Oils should not be applied directly to the skin.

-Prenatal massage is specially tailored to your changing body and can help alleviate specific discomforts like low back pain and edema, or swelling.
-I prefer to do a maternity massage on a hydraulic table with a maternity body cushion.
+Prenatal massage is tailored to your changing body and can help alleviate discomfort like low back pain, edema, or swelling.
+I prefer a maternity massage on a hydraulic table with a maternity body cushion.
 Although, some therapists may do a sideline massage.
-This means that you are lying on your side and bolsters or pregnancy pillows are used to support you.
+This means that you are lying on your side, and bolsters or pregnancy pillows are used to support you.
 However it is done, the important thing is that it is comfortable for you.